 This post may contain affiliate links to products I use and highly recommend.
 You can read my full disclosure .

 If you’re following the keto diet, then you know that just one of those pancakes is worth a full day of carbs.
+So, I wanted to make a replacement for hotcakes that was delicious without all the carbs.

 How do you make Keto Pancakes?